openmobilehub/react-native-omh-storage/docs/docs/getting-started.md

 ### Delete file permission

-Delete a permission from a file.
+Delete a permission for a file.

 ```typescript
 await storageClient.deletePermission('fileId', 'permissionId');